kafkaesc/pizzacon/README.md

 # Pizzacon

-This is am Angular webapp demo project developed by Jared Hettinger.
+This is an Angular webapp demo project developed by Jared Hettinger.